Operation Moses: Celebrating 40 years since mission to rescue Ethiopian Jews

 The effect of October 7 on the Israeli Ethiopian community

-The Aliyah Ministry shared that 33 members of the Israeli Ethiopian community had died since the October 7 Massacre, some of them falling in battle against Gazan terrorist organizations.
+The Aliyah Ministry and Integration Ministry shared that 33 members of the Ethiopian-Israeli community had died since the October 7 Massacre, some of them falling in battle against Hamas.

-Netanyahu said that the Ethiopian community was heroic for taking their place on the front lines defending Israel.
+Netanyahu said that the Ethiopian community has been heroic for taking their place on the front lines defending Israel.

-Sofer said, "The story of the Ethiopian community is the story of all Israeli society."
+Sofer said that “the story of the Ethiopian community is the story of all Israeli society.”

-"We will continue to spread the wonderful Zionist story of the Beta Israel community," said the prime minister.
+“We will continue to spread the wonderful Zionist story of the Beta Israel community,” the prime minister said.